 Would you like to have your very own librarian for your online class?
-Would you like for your students to have easy access in your Blackboard course to their class librarian?
+Would you like for your students to have easy access in your Brightspace course to their class librarian?
 Would you like to have your students ask the librarian questions about finding scholarly sources, accessing credible websites, assisting with citations, or whatever you and the librarian agree on ahead of time?

 If your long semester course is fully online and you have some type of research component, such as a research paper, you could qualify for this service.
 The program is limited to a small number of courses that can be accepted, but preference is given to faculty who have never used the service before.

 Gail Woodward, Sharon Kenan, and Kristen Cook serve as class librarians.
 Towards the end of each spring semester, look for an email from Gail Woodward that is sent to all online instructors asking for participants for the next academic year.

 Please contact Gail Woodward if you have questions about the Class Librarian program.

 Professors may include library related features in Brightspace according to specific needs.
 Professors often include the Class Librarian in the following sections of the course: